New Zealand 1990 Commission

 The New Zealand 1990 Commission was established on 3 December 1988 to initiate activities and events for celebrating the 150th anniversary of New Zealand as a nation, the signing of the Treaty of Waitangi, 1000 years of known human habitation of New Zealand, and the 75th anniversary of the landing at Gallipoli.

 Background

 The Commission was initially made up of 12 persons and the Minister of Internal Affairs, with the Minister as chairperson.
 Michael Bassett (the minister) appointed Don Hutchings to the position of CEO of the commission.
 Four regional offices were established in Auckland, Christchurch, Wellington and Dunedin.
 In order to fulfil its statutory functions the Commission had two major roles, that of an advisory body, and the body responsible for the distribution of funds for 1990 celebrations.
 There was an initiative to diversify New Zealand's imagery such as using the kōtuku (white heron) instead of the kiwi or silver fern as its logo.

 Committees were formed throughout New Zealand based on the then existing local boundary authorities.
-Community groups, organisations and individuals wishing to organise 1990 events worked with these committees who in turn liaised with the nearest 1990 office - Auckland, Christchurch, Wellington or Dunedin.
+Community groups, organisations and individuals wishing to organise 1990 events worked with these committees who in turn liaised with the nearest 1990 regional office.